Willie169/Android-Non-Root/README.md

 ---

-## OpenSSH with Linux or Termux: Secure Remote Access
+## OpenSSH, SCP, SFTP, and Material Files: Secure Remote Access

 ### Introduction of SSH and OpenSSH